EliahKagan/filter-experiment/README.md

 -rwxr-xr-x 1 ek ek    2 Jan  8 21:57 c*
 ```

-This is to say that, when a long running smudge filter (i.e. process smudge filter) is used in the checkout, the files it applies to do not have `+x` set.
+This is to say that, when a long running smudge filter (i.e. process smudge filter) is used in the checkout, and the filter supports delays, the files it applies to do not ever get `+x` set on them in the clone.
 This makes no difference on `a`, which is not tracked as executable, nor `c`, which is tracked as executable but does not have the attribute that causes the filter to apply.
 But it prevents `b` from being set executable as intended.

 For full output of the `gix clone` experiment, see [`transcript-2-gix.txt`](transcript-2-gix.txt).

 ## Caveat

-If I understand correctly, the arrow filter, when run as a process filter, enables delays automatically unless told not to.
+The `arrow.rs` filter, when run as a process filter, enables delays automatically unless told not to.
 Under this change, the disparity between `git` and `gix` behavior goes away:

 ```diff
 -filter_cmd="'$(printf '%s\n' "$filter_path" | sed "s/$sq/$sq$bs$bs$sq$sq/g")' process"
 +filter_cmd="'$(printf '%s\n' "$filter_path" | sed "s/$sq/$sq$bs$bs$sq$sq/g")' process disallow-delay"
 ```

-However, while delays are enabled--and that the filter reports that it allows delays is necessary to get the distinctive result of the `gix clone` experiment where `b` does not get executable permissions--it may be that the small number of files I was using were insufficient to actually produce any actual delays, or interesting ones.
+However, while delays are enabled in the experiment--and while the filter reporting that it allows delays is necessary to get the distinctive result of the `gix clone` experiment where `b` does not get executable permissions--I think it may be that the small number of files I was using were insufficient to actually produce any actual delays, or interesting ones.
 I am unsure how, if at all, that might affect this.
 Unfortunately, process filters, especially with delays, are not an aspect of Git behavior that I have much prior experience with.

 ## License